Azure/azure-pixel-tracker/Continuous Release/README.md

     1. Select "Branch Policies"
         1. Check "Protect this branch", note this will force all code changes to be submitted via pull request for this branch.
         1. Select "+Add build policy"
-            1. Choose the "Build definition" to you created in the previous step.
+            1. Choose the "Build definition" that you created in the previous step.
-            1. Select "Save"
+            1. Select "Save".